AasifNazir786/EazyByts/README.md

 ## How It Works
 1. **User Registration and Login**
-   - Users register by providing a username and password.
+   - Users register by providing a signup details.
    - Upon login, the server generates a JWT, which the user uses for all subsequent requests.

 2. **Real-Time Messaging**